Ptolemy son of Abubus: Primary sources

 The only sources that survived from antiquity describing Ptolemy are the book of 1 Maccabees and Josephus's Jewish Antiquities Book 13, Chapter 7–8.
-According to them, Ptolemy was the cause of the death of High Priest Simon Thassi despite having married one of Simon's daughters:
+According to these accounts, Ptolemy was the cause of the death of High Priest Simon Thassi despite having married one of Simon's daughters:

-The year 177 of the Seleucid era during the month of Shevat would correspond to about February 135 BC.
-Based on these accounts, Ptolemy was hoping to launch a coup and take power for himself.
-After killing the High Priest and two potential successors, Ptolemy appealed to king of the Seleucid Empire Antiochus VII Sidetes (reigned 138 to 129 BC) to take his side.
+The year 177 of the Seleucid era during the month of Shevat would correspond to about February 135 BC, although others suggest it corresponds to February 134 BC.
+The text leaves unclear who originally appointed Ptolemy, although by the time the account is set he is clearly a member of Simon's administration, and one who has grown wealthy by his association with Simon.
+Ptolemy sought to launch a coup and take power for himself.
+After killing the High Priest and either killing or taking captive two of his sons, Ptolemy appealed to king of the Seleucid Empire Antiochus VII Sidetes (reigned 138 to 129 BC) to take his side.
 The succession crisis would allow him to be recognized as the new governor (ethnarch) of Judea by the Seleucids, who still maintained a suzerain-type relationship with the nascent Judean state.
 His marriage with a Hasmonean would have given him at least a partial claim to power.
 If this was his plan, then his assassins failing to kill Simon's remaining son John Hyrcanus and being executed themselves foiled it.
 According to Josephus, Ptolemy attempted to enter Jerusalem to take command but was thrown out by the hostile populace who had already acclaimed John as the new High Priest.
 He retreated to a fortress of his called Dagon by Josephus, which may have been the same as the Dok referred to in 1 Maccabees.
 There he was besieged by John and his armies.
 Somehow, Ptolemy took John Hyrcanus's mother (presumably also Simon's wife) captive, perhaps because she was with the entourage during the ambush.
 John's siege was unsuccessful, but Ptolemy decided to flee regardless, spitefully executed Hyrcanus's mother, and was forced into exile.
 He fled to Rabbath-Ammon, also known as Philadelphia.
 After that, his fate is unrecorded.

+One notable difference between the two accounts is the timing of the deaths of Simon's other sons Judas and Mattathias, two potential successors to the throne.
+According to 1 Maccabees, they too were killed by Ptolemy during the ambush.
+According to Josephus, they were instead taken captive, and only perished after the warfare between John Hyrcanus and Ptolemy.
+Daniel R. Schwartz prefers Josephus's version as more likely to be historically accurate; his argument is that the version in 1 Maccabees is politically convenient for John, leaving him blameless in failing to successfully ransom his brothers, as 1 Maccabees writes they were already dead anyway.